ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/GUI-Coding-Conventions.md

 ### Use data-binding for GUI items ###

-For connecting UI elements to data from the View Model use data-binding.
+~~For connecting UI elements to data from the View Model use data-binding.
 It seems that if a  mix of data-binding and more traditional SWT wiring up is used (e.g. AddPropertyChangeListener) then the data-binding will stop working*, so always using data-binding should avoid this problem.

-*This does need more investigation to find out why it occurs.
+*This does need more investigation to find out why it occurs.~~

+This no longer seems to apply.

 ### Don't mess with finalizers ###
 From the Google Java Style Guide: